 You may also find Pinotage grown in New Zealand, California, Switzerland, and Israel, though these are minor in comparison to South Africa’s production.

-What food should I pair with Pinotage?
+What foods should I pair with Pinotage?

 BBQ